Free Settler or Felon

 At the start of the voyage orders were drawn up and read to the prisoners from time to time relating to good order and cleanliness.
 Also remarks on the importance of strict observance of religious duties in the 'reformation of depraved minds'.
 Lemon juice and sugar was issued to the men on 24 June and surgeon Armstrong recorded that the temperature was 82 degrees Fahrenheit between decks.

-On the 30th June 1819 at 10 pm, the Daphne crossed the equator and soon afterwards they were experiencing heavy seas.
+On the 30th June 1819 at 10 pm, the ship crossed the equator and soon afterwards they were experiencing heavy seas.
 The decks and hospital became wet from the strong breezes and the frequent squalls.
 They attempted to keep the hospital dry by swabbing and keeping a stove with clear burning coals going all day long.
 The bad weather continued for several days.
 They also had to contend with badly constructed water closets which were constantly blocking because of the small diameter of the lead pipes which were only about 3/4 inch.
 Already the piping had been taken apart three times to unblock it.

 During July there had been reports of a conspiracy to take the ship, however precautions were taken and nothing came of it; there was no need for corporal punishment.